jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p align="justify">
-In my <a href="https://jondentonschneider.com/files/denton-schneider_hiv_institutions.pdf">job market paper</a>, I show how colonial institutions shaped the HIV epidemic in Mozambique through their lasting impacts on marriage and dating markets.
-In <a href="https://jondentonschneider.com/research">my other dissertation chapters</a>, I examine the effects of infectious disease eradication in childhood on dating behaviors and HIV prevalence in Zimbabwe, and adult income, labor productivity, fertility, and public finances in Brazil.
+In my <a href="https://jondentonschneider.com/files/denton-schneider_institutions_hiv.pdf">job market paper</a>, I show how colonial institutions shaped the HIV epidemic in Mozambique through their lasting impacts on marriage and dating markets.
+In <a href="https://jondentonschneider.com/research">my other dissertation chapters</a>, I examine the effects of infectious disease eradication in childhood on: dating behaviors and HIV prevalence in Zimbabwe; and adult income, labor productivity, fertility, and public finances in Brazil.
 </p>

 <p align="justify">